 Waking up in the morning with a tired or sore jaw, headaches, or feeling unrested is often a sign of a bruxism habit.
 Bruxism, or teeth grinding and clenching, is a common condition among patients that can cause damage to the teeth and jaw joints, including enamel wear, gum recession, broken teeth or fillings, and TMJ disorders.
 This habit may result from a variety of factors.
-Stress, sleep disorders, anxiety, and uneven chewing surfaces are just a few of the stimulants that may lead to teeth clenching or grinding habit.
-To treat cases of bruxism and protect the teeth and jaw, general dentist Dr. Andrew LeQuang offers night guards and personalized treatment plans to minimize the effects of this condition.
+Stress, sleep disorders, anxiety, and uneven chewing surfaces are just a few of the stimulants that may lead to teeth clenching or grinding habits.
+To treat cases of bruxism and protect the teeth and jaw, our dentist offers night guards and personalized treatment plans to minimize the effects of this condition.
 Night guards are custom dental appliances for teeth grinding made of high-quality and durable materials that sit between the upper and lower teeth while you sleep.

 Effective night guard therapy can help keep you from grinding your teeth together when sleeping and prevent damage to your jaw joints, teeth, and gums.
 You may be suffering from a teeth grinding habit if you have chipped or worn teeth, flattened edges, broken or damaged fillings or other restorations, and even gum recession.
-Bruxism often results in uncomfortable symptoms like jaw and tooth pain, recurring headaches, neck and should pain, and limited jaw opening.
+Bruxism often results in uncomfortable symptoms like jaw and tooth pain, recurring headaches, neck and shoulder pain, and limited jaw opening.
 This condition can affect patients of all ages.
 To learn more about treating bruxism with effective night guard therapy, please get in touch with Made Ya Smile in Katy, TX today.

 Bruxism most often occurs at night while sleeping but may also have during times of stress and in response to lifestyle, environmental, and medical factors.
 Even parafunctional activities like chewing on ice, pens, or gum and biting your fingernails can contribute to the effects of bruxism.
 Though the exact cause of bruxism remains unknown, these factors along with genetics, misaligned teeth, sleep disorders, and uneven biting surfaces can be a source behind this type of activity in the mouth.
 Leaving a teeth grinding habit untreated can bring a range of problems to your oral health and general health, including broken teeth or restorations, a receded gumline, chronic headaches, TMJ dysfunction, and upper back, neck, and facial pain.
-A consultation with Dr. LeQuang can help you identify symptoms of bruxism and formulate a plan to prevent further damage from this often debilitating condition.
+A consultation with our dentist can help you identify symptoms of bruxism and formulate a plan to prevent further damage from this often debilitating condition.

 Night guard therapy to treat teeth grinding and clenching may be ideal if you have one or more of these signs and symptoms of bruxism: